INTRODUCTION to the Project Acadians in Gray

 Needless to say, these are not the kinds of youthful experiences that instill pride in ones unique cultural heritage.01

-I became interested in the War Between the States at an early age, reading avidly in the Times-Picayune the adventures of Johnny Reb and Billy Yank.
+I became interested in the War of 186106 at an early age, reading avidly in the Times-Picayune the adventures of Johnny Reb and Billy Yank.
 There was never any doubt where my sympathies lay—I was a Johnny Reb through and through.
 Damn the Yankees for invading our sacred soil!
 Give a piercing Rebel yell, boys, for the good old Stars and Bars!
 Generals Lee, Jackson, and Bedford Forrest were living, breathing heroes to me.
 My friends and I went downtown to the Morgan and Lindsey store and bought those cheap felt gray Rebel caps with the Battle Flag glued securely to their crowns and the anachronistic crossed rifles emblazoned above their visors.
 We fashioned Enfield muskets from sticks and boards, and fought for the glorious South with the fierce determination of our Confederate forebears.
 I gave no thought then to my Cajun ancestors of the 1860s—it was nothing to be proud of, remember—but I knew that the Cajuns were living in Louisiana during those momentous days of conflict.
 I just wasn’t sure if any of my people had worn the Confederate gray.
 I asked my parents and grandparents, but they had no clue.
-For a long time I wasn’t even sure if the War had been fought in Louisiana west of New Orleans.
+For a long time I wasn’t even sure if the war had been fought in Louisiana west of New Orleans.
 My head was full of Shiloh and Vicksburg, Gettysburg, Chickamauga, and Appomattox.
 Bisland and Irish Bend, Mansfield and Pleasant Hill were unknown to me until my last years of high school.
 Even then I assumed that my ancestors, being Cajuns from Carencro and Opelousas, had taken to the swamps when the Yankees came and avoided a struggle that was not their own.
-Though I majored in history in college and read avidly about the War, the myth of Cajun indifference to the world at large kept its hold on me.
+Though I majored in history in college and read avidly about the war, the myth of Cajun indifference to the world at large kept its hold on me.
 Occasionally I encountered references to "Frenchmen" or "Creoles" in Confederate units that fought in Virginia, Tennessee, and Mississippi.
 I don’t remember seeing any references to "Cajuns" or "Acadians" in those units.
 The notion of my own flesh and blood fighting for the Confederacy held no interest for me—perhaps I was afraid of what I’d learn about my Cajun ancestors, such is the hold of youthful prejudices on the mind of the adult—until I got hooked on family genealogy.

 That’s when I met my paternal great-grandfather, Joachim Cormier of Carencro, in the pages of Father Donald Hebert’s Southwest Louisiana Records.
-Joachim had two younger brothers, Lasty and Clemille, and I was puzzled to find no evidence of Lasty’s marriage or offspring, but such are the vagaries of genealogy.
+Joachim had two younger brothers, Lasty and Clémile, and I was puzzled to find no evidence of Lasty’s marriage or offspring, but such are the vagaries of genealogy.
 I had settled in Virginia by then, so access to Louisiana genealogical records was difficult for me.
 On a visit to my Louisiana relatives I found a set of Father Hebert’s Records in my hometown library and spent hours going through it, searching for ancestors, but back in Virginia I tended to neglect my genealogy research.

 About this time I took an after-hours tour of the Museum of the Confederacy with the Richmond Civil War Roundtable.
 We were allowed to see the museum’s wonderful collection of books in the closed stacks adjacent to the reading room, and, while perusing the shelves for interesting titles, I noticed a copy of Winchester Hall’s Story of the 26th Louisiana Infantry.
 I was amazed to find a Confederate regimental history written by a participant, and especially a regiment from my native state.
 I opened the book to see what I could find there, and what happened next destroyed in a flash those prejudices I held against my Cajun ancestors and their role in the Civil War.
-There on page 155, as plain as day, in the roster of the 26th Infantry’s Company A, were Privates Clemille, Joachim, and Lasty Cormier—my great-grandfather and his two younger brothers!
+There on page 155, as plain as day, in the roster of the 26th Infantry’s Company A, were Privates Clémile, Joachim, and Lasty Cormier—my great-grandfather and his two younger brothers!
 On page 97 I discovered why I had never found a marriage record for Great-uncle Lasty: "June 5, 1863: Wounded mortally in the head by a shell."
 He had died in the trenches at Vicksburg.
 I shared my joy of discovery with my fellow Civil Warriors, and soon I was a compatriot in a local camp of the Sons of Confederate Veterans.

 I searched for my own copy of Winchester Hall and was chagrined to learn that it was a rare, long-out-of-print volume that sold for hundreds of dollars.
 Soon, however, a reprint of the book appeared, and I purchased a copy.
 I read avidly of the fighting at Chickasaw Bluffs and in the bloody siege of Vicksburg, battles in which my flesh and blood had fought the invading Yankees.
 Company A of the 26th Louisiana Volunteers was a thoroughly Acadian unit—the Lafayette Prairie Boys, they called themselves.
-In their ranks were Moutons and Martins, Bernards, Broussards, Babineauxs, Brasseauxs, Breauxs, Boudreauxs, Comeauxs, Dugass, Doucets, Duhons, Duboiss, Guidrys, Landrys, Le Blancs, Mires, Melancons, Roys, Savoies, Sonniers, Trahans, and Thibodeauxs—family names familiar to me back in my native Louisiana, the surnames, in fact, of some of my own cousins.
+In their ranks were Moutons and Martins, Bernards, Broussards, Babineauxs, Brasseauxs, Breauxs, Boudreauxs, Comeauxs, Dugass, Doucets, Duhons, Duboiss, Guidrys, Landrys, LeBlancs, Mires, Melançons, Roys, Savoies, Sonniers, Trahans, and Thibodeauxs—family names familiar to me back in my native Louisiana, the surnames, in fact, of some of my own cousins.
 These Acadians had not run away to the swamps and prairies when the invader set foot on their sacred soil.
-These Acadians—Lasty Cormier and Martin Thibodeaux, Charles Bergeron, Melville Naquin, Theodule Babin, Clitus Boudreaux, Adelin Hebert, and many others—had sacrificed their lives for the cause they cherished: Southern independence.
-They had worn the gray and butternut, by God, and had fought and died for the Confederacy.
-I hoped that someday someone would tell the story of every Acadian unit that fought for the Southern Confederacy.
+These Acadians—Lasty Cormier and Martin Thibodeaux, Charles Bergeron, Melville Naquin, Théodule Babin, Clitus Boudreaux, Adelin Hebert, and many others—had sacrificed their lives for the cause they cherished: Southern independence.
+They had worn the gray and butternut, by God, and had fought and died for Louisiana and the Southern Confederacy.
+I hoped that someday someone would tell the story of every Acadian unit that fought for the South.

 Fate, for what reason I cannot say, has handed that task to me.